-Opened in 2015, the South Madison Partnership (SMP) is a UW–Madison initiative designed to meet the South Madison community’s needs and foster mutually beneficial relationships.
-Located in the Villager Mall, the physical space—equipped with classroom space, conference rooms, private meeting areas, and university resources—allows community members to engage with UW–Madison in a more accessible, meaningful way.
+The UW South Madison Partnership (UWSMP) is a UW–Madison initiative designed to meet the South Madison community’s needs and foster mutually beneficial relationships.

-Current programming at the SMP includes the UW Odyssey Project, which offers a free humanities course for adult students facing ecnonomic barriers to college, and the Neighborhood Law Clinic, which provides a range of legal and advocacy services to low-income community members.
+UWSMP partners with 22 community organizations and works with campus partners across eight schools and colleges, five divisions and two institutes, in addition to the Division of Extension.
+Programming at the UWSMP includes the UW Odyssey Project, which offers a free humanities course for adult students facing economic barriers to college, and the Neighborhood Law Clinic, which provides a range of legal and advocacy services to low-income community members.

 “(The South Madison Partnership) brings the Wisconsin Idea into the community in a very comfortable and welcoming way.”Fabu Carter, Wisconsin Alzheimer's Disease Research Center